doda2025-team20/operation/ACTIVITY.md

 After that shared foundation, I focused on implementing some provisioning steps in the general playbook.
 I added the Kubernetes APT repository configuration, handled the installation of the required Kubernetes tools, and implemented the containerd configuration, including generating the default config and applying the necessary runtime settings.
 I also set up the `kubelet` service so that it starts now and is enabled on future boots.

 `Calin-Stefan Georgescu`: https://github.com/doda2025-team20/operation/pull/6\
-This week, I worked on the initial files required for setting up the kubernetes dashboard, as well as istio installation using hel,.
+This week, I worked on the initial files required for setting up the kubernetes dashboard, as well as istio installation using helm.
 Additionally, I worked on documenting the steps required to access the kubernetes dashboard securely using kubectl port-forwarding and a bearer token.
 I also added some sample files for creating an istio gateway.
 Will provide extra ansible playbooks for installing istio and the dashboard.

 'Moegiez Bhatti':
 PR Created: https://github.com/doda2025-team20/lib-version/pull/4